The New Tax Bill – What Does It Mean for Homeowners?

 THE CHANGE: The new tax bill also suspends the deduction for interest on home equity loans until 2026 – with no grandfathering.
 Which means if you already have a home-equity loan, 2017 is the last year you can write off the interest paid on it (for a while – in 2026, this provision will revert to the old law of allowable deductions up to $100,000).
 Caveat – the interest on a home-equity loan can be deducted if the proceeds are used to substantially improve the home.

 THE IMPACT: This change makes it less attractive for homeowners to take out equity lines on their homes in order to do minor renovations or use their home’s equity to pay for other things like kids’ college tuition or other big purchases.
 While this change is certainly frustrating for those planning to take advantage of these loans, it shouldn’t affect the housing market in a significant way since it is typically utilized by homeowners who have been in their properties for several years (and have equity) and are planning to stay longer to regain the equity over time.
+As long as renovations are substantial, the change does not have an impact and will not make it less attractive for homeowners to utilize equity lines.

 THE DEDUCTION FOR MORTGAGE INTEREST ON A SECOND HOME